postlight/headless-wp-starter/README.md

 > yarn install && yarn start
 ```

-When that completes successfully, the WordPress REST API will be available at [http://localhost:8080](http://localhost:8080).
+When that completes successfully:

+* The WordPress REST API is available at [http://localhost:8080](http://localhost:8080)
+* The WordPress admin is at [http://localhost:8080/wp-admin/](http://localhost:8080/wp-admin/) default login credentials `nedstark` / `winteriscoming`

 ### Import Data (Optional)

-To import data and media from a live WordPress install locally, use Migrate DB Pro.
-In the `robo.yml` file, set the plugin license and source install.
-Then, run `robo wordpress:import` to pull in the data.
+To import data and media from a live WordPress installation, you can use the Migrate DB Pro plugin, which is already installed.
+To do so, in the `robo.yml` file, set the plugin license and source install.
+Run `robo wordpress:setup`, then run `robo wordpress:import` to pull in the data.

 ### Extend the WordPress API

-At this point you can start setting up custom fields, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.
-When you do, be sure to [use WordPress coding standards](https://github.com/postlight/headless-wp-starter/blob/master/wordpress/wp-content/themes/postlight-headless-wp/README.md).
+At this point you can start setting up custom fields in the WordPress admin, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.
+The primary theme code is located in `wordpress/wp-content/themes/postlight-headless-wp`.
+As you modify the theme code, be sure to [use WordPress coding standards](https://github.com/postlight/headless-wp-starter/blob/master/wordpress/wp-content/themes/postlight-headless-wp/README.md).

-* The backend is running at [http://localhost:8080](http://localhost:8080)
-* The WordPress admin is at [http://localhost:8080/wp-admin/](http://localhost:8080/wp-admin/)  default login credentials `nedstark` / `winteriscoming`
-* The primary theme code is located in `wordpress/wp-content/themes/postlight-headless-wp`

 ## React Frontend